seehma/Webradio_v2/README.md

 ### 3. Install webradio-py:
     sudo apt install webradio-py

-### 4. Initialize your MPD-Database:
+## After Installation initialize your MPD-Database:
     mpc update

-### 5. Start webradio.py by:
+## Start webradio.py by:
 * clicking on the radio-icon in your system menu \
 or
-* launch "sudo systemctl start webradio.service" from a terminal
+* launch "sudo systemctl start webradio.service" from a terminal \
+or
+* configure autostart

+For a detailed description, please see ["Installation of webradio-py in my Wiki](https://github.com/Acer54/Webradio_v2/wiki/3_Installation-webradio-py)

 Tested with